Signs of Roof Leaks Inside the House

 The most common signs of roof leaks inside the house include ceiling stains, peeling paint, damp drywall, musty odors, water dripping during rain, and stains near upper walls or light fixtures.
 These signs should not be ignored, especially if they appear after storms or slowly return after drying.

-Indoor roof leak signs can be confusing because the visible stain is not always directly below the roof problem.
-Water can run along rafters, roof decking, insulation, and ceiling joists before soaking into drywall.
-That is why an indoor stain may appear several feet away from the actual leak source.
+Indoor roof leak signs can be confusing because the stain is not always directly below the roof problem.
+Water may run along rafters, roof decking, insulation, and ceiling joists before soaking into drywall, so the visible damage can appear several feet away from the actual leak source.

 How Roof Leaks Show Up Inside Homes